-International meetings, numerous scientific congresses, different museum exhibits make Geneva the most international and visited city in Switzerland and state its long-lasting history of tolerance and diversity.
+International meetings, numerous scientific congresses, and different museum exhibits make Geneva the most international and visited city in Switzerland and state its long-lasting history of tolerance and diversity.

-The old city is famous for its alleys and the symbol of reformation Saint Peter’s Cathedral.
+The old city is famous for its alleys and the symbol of reformation, Saint Peter’s Cathedral.
 If you are brave enough to climb up the 157 stairs to the tower, you will be rewarded with spectacular panoramic views.

 The flower clock with about 6500 flowers is located in the English Garden over the beautiful gardens, where the plant varieties show the Swiss precise time.